-PuddleFish Brewery is located on Calle Madrigal, near the Delta Gas Station, and is open from 12 pm to 10 pm every day; and food menus include brunch, lunch, and dinner options.
+PuddleFish Brewery is located on Calle Madrigal, near the Delta Gas Station, and is open from 12 pm to 10 pm Tuesday to Sunday; and food menus include brunch, lunch, and dinner options.
 The food is also affordable, making dining here one of the best cheap things to do in

-Related Read: If you’re heading to Jaco, be sure to check ut our guide on where to stay in Jaco including the best hotels.
+Related Read: If you’re heading to Jaco, be sure to check out our guide on where to stay in Jaco including the best hotels.

 5. 2 Gringos Artisan Brewing

 2 Gringos Artisan Brewing is an excellent brewery located in the pretty town of Samara.
 It’s conveniently located right in the middle of town, and I must admit, 2 Gringos is one of the best breweries I have visited in Costa Rica.